Whiteknight/Rosella/libraries/query.md

 executes stages in order, one data item at a time.

-Calling the "map" method on a Queryable Array will perform the mapping in a tight loop and return a new array.
+Calling the "map" method on a Queryable Array will perform the mapping in a tight loop and return a fresh new array.
 Calling the map method on an Array Stream will return the Stream with that mapping integrated into the fetch logic.
 Every access of an item on the Stream reads a new item from the Array and performs the mapping on that item only.
 All other consumers of the stream will not know that any mappings have been applied to it, and the data source (the Array) will be read lazily.

 Queryables tend to work best with in-memory objects which are Arrays or Hashes.
 They are eager and relatively quick, using type-specific optimizations for different operations where possible.
+The downside is that most operations return a new PMC, such as a new hash or a new array to hold the results.
 Queryables will try to preserve semantics of the input type.
 For instance, creating a Queryable for an Array object will typically return results in an array format.
 Queryables with Hash data will typically return results as Hashes.
-Methods such as `.to_array()`, `.to_hash()`, or `.fold()` will modify the storage type.
+Methods such as `.to_array()`, `.to_hash()`, `.sort()` or `.fold()` will modify the storage type.

 Streams tend to work best with objects which are lazy and iterable.
-For instance, the lines of text in a very large file may be best read one at a time instead of reading the whole contents of a file into a large blob of in-memory text.
+For instance, the lines of text in a very large file may be best read one at a time instead of reading the whole contents of a file into a large blob of in-memory text and attempting to work with it all at once.
 Lines of input from a Pipe from a long-lived subprocess, or a network Socket might not be limited in number, and attempting to read all data into a single blob may hang the program.
 Using a Stream over these sources ensures that lines would be read individually and only on demand.
 Streams always treat data as sequential and array-like.
 Streams also tend to be one-way structures.
 Once you read data from the stream you can't typically un-read it.
 You can push values back onto the stream, but those values are not propagated back to the original data iterator.

 Streams maintain an output cache so that stages which read data from the source but do not return that data to the user do not lose data.
 For instance,